Thinkmill/manypkg/README.md

 ### Root has devDependencies

-Whether a dependency is in `devDependencies` or `dependencies` do not make a difference in the root/private packages in general(though we don't enforce it for all private packages to support the case where a package is private for development or etc. and then published) so to avoid confusion as to where a root dependency should go, all dependencies should go in `dependencies`.
-This decision may be changed in the future to force all root dependencies to be in `dependencies` so that installation instructions for development packages do not have to be different for monorepos.
+In the root `package.json` of a multi-package repository, whether a dependency is in `devDependencies` or `dependencies` does not make a difference.
+To avoid confusion as to where a root dependency should go, all dependencies should go in `dependencies`.

 #### How it's fixed